gecio/gecio.github.io/docs/_optimist/faq/index.en.md

 {: .alert .alert-error }

 **WARNING**
-This does not apply to l1 (localstorage) flavors
+This does not apply to l1 (localstorage) flavors.
-For more information please see [Storage → Localstorage](/optimist/storage/localstorage/#openstack-features)
+For more information please see [Storage → Localstorage](/optimist/storage/localstorage/#openstack-features).

 ## Why are the logs of the compute instance in the optimist dashboard empty?